kotteletfisk/ss_ola2/README.md

 We decided to go with Trunk Based Development.
 The teams work will be done in short-lived branches, which then are frequently merged to the trunk.
 We talked about maybe implementing a development branch later on, but for now will stay with a "true" Trunk Based Development strategy.

-### Using Dev Containers

-The dev container specifies a common environment for development and testing.
-This includes stuff like OS, Java environment, Build manager (Maven) and version control.
-It excludes stuff like IDE and personal dev preferences.

-We use a simple container running a Debian Linux distribution with Java 21, Maven and Git.

-To run the devcontainer, we need middlware to parse the configuration (devcontainer.json), build a docker image, and run it as our env.

-**VSCode**

-- Install ´Dev Containers´ plugin

-- Use command palette -> Build Dev Container.

-- SSH credentials gets injected into the container, so we can push commits normally.
-    - On Linux, this works with `ssh-agent`.
-If we run into problems with invalid SSH keys, we might have to add out local keys to the agent by runnin `ssh-add` (Adds keys from default .ssh directory)

-**IntelliJ**

-- Use `Dev Containers` from welcome screen (requires Ultimate)

-- Install `Docker` and `Dev Containers` plugin from marketplace if using community edition

-- Press `Create dev container and mount resources`

 ### Issue metrics